Today’s customers have more options and are more informed about their purchases than ever.

 2. Follow the customer journey

-Invest in ticketing and case management systems to follow customer queries from their first reporting right the way through to resolution.
-This ensures that issues are directed to the right teams to manage them.
+Invest in ticketing and case management systems to track customer queries from initial reporting through to resolution.
+This ensures that issues are directed to the appropriate teams for management.

-Next, create any necessary resources and processes to ensure your employees are capable of providing solutions and therefore closing feedback loops.
+Next, create any necessary resources and processes to ensure your employees can provide solutions and, therefore, close feedback loops.
 This can include training courses, customer service flowcharts, and prompt cards for agents.

 3. Prioritize critical issues for resolution

-When you’ve collected feedback, you should prioritize issues based on urgency.
+Once you’ve collected feedback, prioritize issues by urgency.
 Make sure the most critical issues are addressed immediately, and that you’re prioritizing recurrent issues.

-For small businesses, you should take gradual steps to improve the trustworthiness and credibility of your business.
+For small businesses, take gradual steps to build trust and credibility.
 For example, where a full-service customer support mechanism might not be possible, you should endeavor to provide some level of responsive customer outreach.

 4. Communicate with employees